The Ultimate In Birding Tours

 Cook Islands: Day 3 We will have time for some birding on Rarotonga before taking a flight across to the island of Mangaia for a two nights stay.

 Cook Islands: Day 4 On the island of Mangaia we will stay at a delightful but simple guesthouse run by a Swede who washed up in the Cooks and his islander wife.
-Mangaia is situated just north of the tropic of Capricorn and is the southernmost of the Cook Islands.
+Mangaia is situated just north of the Tropic of Capricorn and is the southernmost of the Cook Islands.
 Here we will soon locate the endemic Mangaia Kingfisher, which mostly sits motionless on high perches in the tangled coastal woodland and scrub.
-Another endemic of this habitat is the fairly common Cook Islands Reed Warbler, while Brown Noddies and Common White Terns fly in to their nest sites in the taller trees.
+Another endemic of this habitat is the fairly common Cook Islands Reed Warbler, while Brown Noddies and Common White Terns fly to their nest sites in the taller trees.

 Mangaia is famous for its caves and those who want to be a bit more energetic can have a great time exploring some simply huge caves, complete with giant stalactites and stalagmites, in the forest not far from where we stay.
 The local guides know all the grisly stories about how people fled there and died there during the island’s endless clan feuds and battles with invaders from other islands (the folk from Atiu were particularly feared, as the fiercest and most cannibalistic of all the Cook Islanders, but missionaries seem to have put a stop to the ‘good old days’)!